Nifer03/cybersecurity-portfolio/Suricata_IDS_Lab/README.md

 **Suricata IDS/IPS Lab**

+## 🎯Overview
-This lab explores the installation, configuration, and testing of **Suricata**, an open-source IDS/IPS engine used for network traffic inspection.
-It demonstrates how to detect potential threats by analyzing packets in real time.
+This lab explores the installation, configuration, and testing of Suricata, an open-source IDS/IPS engine for real-time network traffic inspection.
+It demonstrates how to detect potential threats using custom detection rules.

-**System Details**
+## 📌Lab Sections

+Overview

+System Details

+Installation & Configuration

+Traffic Detection Rules

+Planned Enhancements

+## 🔌System Details

-- Virtualization: Hyper-V
+Virtualization: Hyper-V

-- OS:Kali GNU/Linux 2025.2
+OS: Kali GNU/Linux 2025.2

-- Suricata Version: 7.0.10
+Suricata Version: 7.0.10

-**What I Did**
-- Installed and Configured Suricata on a local Linux VM

-- Configured custom rules to detect ICMP, HTTP, SSH, and suspicious DNS traffic

-**Planned Additions:**
+## 🧰 Installation & Configuration

+Full installation steps and configuration details are documented [here](suricata_install_config.md).

+## 💻Traffic Detection Rules

+All custom rules and testing commands are documented [here](traffic_detection.md).

+## 🔭Planned Enhancements

+These are the next steps I plan to implement to extend the lab:

--Integrate a basic GUI (Scirius CE) for better alert visualization
+Integrate a basic GUI (Scirius CE) for improved alert visualization.

--Use sample .pcap files to simulate attacks (e.g., port scans, brute force)
+Use sample .pcap files to simulate attacks such as port scans and brute force attempts.

--Capture logs and alerts in /var/log/suricata/
+Capture and analyze logs in /var/log/suricata/ for deeper insights.